How Different is Test Case Prioritization for Open and Closed Source Projects?: Methods

 \textbf{A1:} This algorithm implements no information.
 It prioritizes test cases in random order.
 This is the baseline method since all prioritization algorithms should have better performance than A1.

 \textbf{A2:} This algorithm uses the historical record of failed tests to sort the tests.
-For example, in \tbl{A2Example}, A2 will execute $T_1$ and $T_3$ randomly before $T_2$ and $T_4$ since they will reveal faults in the current test run.
+In \tbl{Example} Example A, A2 will execute $T_2$ and $T_4$ randomly before $T_1$ and $T_3$ since they will reveal faults in the current test run.
+In Example B, A2 will execute $T_2$ and $T_3$ first, and then $T_1$ and $T_4$.
 We call A2 the {\em omniscient algorithm} since it uses information that is unavailable before prioritizing new tests.
 Note that if A1 represents the dumbest prioritization, then the omniscient A2 algorithm represents the best possible decisions.
-In the rest of this paper, we compare all results against A1 and A2 since that will let us baseline prioritisation against the worse and most omniscient decisions.
+In the rest of this paper, we compare all results against A1 and A2 since that will let us compare the prioritization results against the worst and the most omniscient decisions.

-\textbf{B1:} B1 uses information of the time since last failure.
+\textbf{B1:} B1 uses the time since the last failure.
 A test case with less consecutive non-failure builds will be assigned with higher priority~\cite{elbaum2014techniques, hemmati2015prioritizing}.
-In \tbl{B1Example}, $T_2$ and $T_4$ have 0 consecutive non-failure builds since they failed in $B_4$.
-Thus they will be assigned to first and second position randomly.
-Moreover, $T_3$ has 1 consecutive non-failure build and $T_4$ has 2.
-Therefore, B1 algorithm will prioritize $T_1$ to $T_4$ as $\{T_2, T_4, T_3, T_1\}$.
+In the example A in \tbl{Example}, $T_4$ has 0 consecutive non-failure build since it failed in $B_4$.
+Thus $T_4$ will be executed first.
+After that, $T_2$ has 1 consecutive failure, so it will be executed next.
+Moreover, $T_3$ and $T_1$ have 2 and 4 consecutive non-failure builds.
+Therefore, the final order in Example A is $\{T_4, T_2, T_3, T_1\}$.
+When the same ranking scheme is applied to Example 2, the prioritized order will become to $\{T_3, T_2, T_1, T_4\}$.
+The metrics and the corresponding orders of the two examples are shown in~\tbl{B1Example}.

 \textbf{B2:} B2 uses the value of failure rate in metrics to prioritize test cases~\cite{fazlalizadeh2009prioritizing}.
 Failure rate is defined as: